ddkdimitrov/CostaCoffee/README.md

-Regardless of your conclusion, please give me feedback on how I did and if there is anything I need to improve.
-I also spent my time on it and it would be nice If I receive.
-Thanks!
+Regardless of your conclusion, please give me a feedback on how I did and if there is something I need to improve.

-I think there are and other things I could mentione, but in that stage, thats all.
+I think there are and other things I could mentione, but at that stage, thats all.
 Thank you for your time and sorry for the spam! :)